 Why spouses ask for space during a separation

 There is one main reason that spouses ask for spaceafter they move out.
 It is when they are feeling pressured by the other spouse to reconcile.
 Typically the decision to move out was made long before the actual move.
 Once out, the separating spouse has no desire to work on the marriage.
 In fact, he or she is actively working to move on toward a new and better future.

 If you try, in any way, to get your spouse to reconcile at this time, you will only experience rejection.
 Not only that, but whenever your spouse receives a phone call or text message from you, it will trigger an automatic “Oh no” response in your spouse, which stresses him or her out.
 Your spouse will most likely ask for space.
 Then, if you don’t give it, he or she will stop taking or responding to your messages.
 No one wants to keep getting stressed out.

-Giving space is the lesser of two evils, but it’s still not good
+The no contact rule is the lesser of two evils, but it’s still not good

 It is far better to give space to your spouse than to be needy.
 Typical needy behaviors are apologizing, explaining, arguing, and convincing.
 Are you a needy spouse?
 If you are, it will decrease your chances of reconciling.

 A marriage counselor might recommend you to give your spouse space, especially if he or she believes there is no chance for your marriage.
 That’s because the counselor would be working to help you to emotionally move on.
 A counselor’s primary concern is your mental health, not your relationship.

 A relationship coach, on the other hand, is a relationship expert who prioritizes reconciling.
 Coaching would be to help you to re-attract your spouse.
 You would then work on having secure and connecting behaviors.
 These are behaviors that help your spouse to enjoy contact rather than be stressed out by it.

 A spouse who is not stressed by you won’t need space from you.

 Giving space doesn’t hurt or help with reconciling